 |40 to 59||Wednesday|

 Your first payment is made at the end of the first full week after you reach State Pension age.
 If you deferred your State Pension, you’ll get your first payment at the end of the first full week in which you want to start getting your pension.

 Your first payment will not include the time between reaching State Pension age and your normal payment day if that’s less than one week.

 You reach State Pension age on Monday 16 December 2013 and your first payday is a Friday.

 The first full week ending on a Friday after the Monday you reached State Pension age is Saturday 21 December to Friday 27 December.

-You won’t be paid between 16 December and 21 December because this is less than 1 week.
+You will not be paid between 16 December and 21 December because this is less than one week.

 The basic State Pension is usually paid every 4 weeks into an account of your choice.
-You’re paid ‘in arrears’, ie you’re paid for the last 4 weeks, not for the coming 4 weeks.
+You’re paid ‘in arrears’, which means you’re paid for the last 4 weeks, not for the coming 4 weeks.

 There are different rules if you live abroad.

 The basic State Pension increases every year by whichever is the highest of the following: